 - The complimentary bags of Old Bay-seasoned, House-made potato chips that they give you at the bar to accompany whatever you’re having are a treat unto themselves.
 Perfectly fried and good to the last crumb!!
 We’ve even been known to ask for a second bag, now and then!!

-As stated before, somewhere above in this post, we really only go to KEE for Happy Hour, so we should probably mention their top-notch selection of wines, beers, and all kinds of liquor.
-They have signature house cocktails, but can make any drink you want.
+As stated above, we really only go to KEE for Happy Hour, so we should probably mention their top- notch selection of wines, beers, and all kinds of liquor.
+They have signature house cocktails, but can make any dink you want.
 Gabby usually opts for a Gin & Tonic, or a wine selection of some kind, while Ken is most likely to have a beer, or an Old Fashioned cocktail.
-Whatever your preference – they’ve got it covered, as you can probably tell just from the above pictures of the Bar Wall !!
+Whatever your preference – they’ve got it covered, as you can probably tell just from the pictures of the Bar Wall !!

 It should probably be pointed out that the Happy Hour pricing is for customers who are seated at the actual bar.

-Which brings us to the need to mention the opinions of some of our friends/coworkers who have also dined at KEE, who felt that the regular sit-down dining experience was perhaps a little more costly than it should be, for them, when compared to similar-level restaurants in the region.
+Which brings us to mention the opinions of some of our friends/coworkers who have also dined at KEE, who felt that the regular sit-down dining experience was perhaps a little more costly than it should be when compared to similar-level restaurants in the region.
 Some say that…not all.
-Everybody, however, seems to agree on the freshness of the food, the quality of its preparation, and the immaculate service.
+Everybody seems to agree on the freshness of the food, and the quality of its preparation.

 One thing we noticed that nobody does in most restaurant reviews is to post a real receipt to show the REAL cost of a dining experience.
-Well, we found this itemized receipt from a visit last year (March 9th 2018), which is fairly representative of our usual cost, and hasn’t changed by much a year later.
-We went most recently on 4/5/2019, and our bill was for $79.12, so not too very different at all.
+Well, we found the itemized receipt from a visit last year (March 9th 2018), which is fairly representative of our usual cost, and hasn’t changed by much a year later.

 As you can see, we had a dozen and a half oysters, the Seafood Risotto, two mixed drinks, and a beer between us.
 Everybody has an idea of what they’re willing to spend for a quality meal out.
 We have never regretted a single dollar that we’ve spent at KEE.
 That’s all we can tell you.

-If you’re happy with okay-ish, cheap seafood – go out to City Island, in the Bronx (although, it seems to be getting costlier out there too, nowadays, with no matching uptick in food quality), or simply take yourself on over to Red Lobster (not judging – those wonderfully cheesy Cheddar Bay Biscuits are definite ‘Crack’!).
+If you want okay, cheap seafood – go out to City Island, in the Bronx ( although, it seems to be getting costlier out there too, nowadays, with no matching uptick in food quality )

-But, if you want excellent-quality, really fresh seafood that is prepared with care and flair, in a laid-back, nicely-furnished, atmospheric, classy establishment – go to KEE!
+If you want excellent, fresh seafood in a laid-back, nicely-furnished, atmospheric establishment – go to KEE.